Mark-Mulligan/tea-react-project/README.md

 git clone https://github.com/Mark-Mulligan/tea-react-project.git
 ```

-2. Next, make sure to install all the app dependencies using a node package manager
+2. Inside the cloned repo, install all the app dependencies using a node package manager

 ```bash
 npm install